Shapley values and machine learning to characterize metamaterials for seismic applications: SUMMARY AND CONCLUDING REMARKS

 \subsection{Shapley value analysis}

-The main advantages of Shapley value analysis are it: (i) requires lesser amount of data to rank the input parameters compared to Sobol analysis, (ii) demarcates the transition regions between dominant parameters, and (iii) it gives information on how to alter the parameters, whether to increase or decrease.
-On the other hand, the main disadvantages are: (i) when compared to Sobol analysis, Shapley value analysis does not rank the interactions among the individual parameters. (ii) It does not offer regression expressions---or the so-called reduced-order models---for predicting the QoIs.
+The main advantages of Shapley value analysis are: (i) it requires a lesser amount of data to rank the input parameters compared to Sobol analysis, (ii) it demarcates the transition regions between dominant parameters, and (iii) it provides information on how to alter the parameters, whether to increase or decrease them.
+On the other hand, the main disadvantages are: (i) when compared to Sobol analysis, Shapley value analysis does not rank the interactions among the individual parameters, and (ii) it does not offer regression expressions---or the so-called reduced-order models---for predicting the QoIs.

-Based on a Shapley value analysis, the main findings for \emph{phononic} metamaterials are as follows.
-To \emph{decrease the first frequency cut-off point}, Young's modulus ratio does not contribute much; increasing this ratio only causes the first frequency cut-off point to increase.
-Coming to the other two parameters---thickness and density ratios--- in the ranges of [0.1--2] for the density ratio and [0.1--9.5] for the thickness ratio, the thickness ratio is dominant.
-Above these ranges, density ratio governs the design and increases its dominance range.
-To \emph{increase the band-gap width}, for small ranges of thickness ratio [0.1--1.5], both Young's modulus and density ratios are not effective, meaning that increasing these parameters by a small amount would decrease the width of first band-gap.
-For these parameters to be effective, the increase should be by a larger amount.
-For larger thickness ratio values, Young's modulus starts to have the same dominance as thickness ratio.
-In cases where the large increase of Young's modulus is not viable, this material property can be kept the same while introducing only geometrical changes.
+Based on a Shapley value analysis, the main findings concerning \emph{phononic} metamaterials are as follows: \begin{enumerate} \item \textbf{Decreasing the first frequency cut-off point:} Young's modulus ratio does not significantly contribute to this reduction; instead, increasing the ratio tends to raise the first frequency cut-off point.
+Regarding the other two parameters—thickness and density ratios—within the ranges of [0.1–2] for the density ratio and [0.1–9.5] for the thickness ratio, the thickness ratio demonstrates dominance.
+Beyond these ranges, the density ratio governs the design and extends its dominance range. \item \textbf{Increasing the band-gap width:} For small ranges of the thickness ratio ([0.1–1.5]), neither Young's modulus nor density ratios exhibit significant effectiveness.
+In other words, marginal increases in these parameters tend to reduce the width of the first band-gap.
+To achieve effectiveness, a larger increase in these parameters is required.
+For higher values of the thickness ratio, Young's modulus begins to exert similar dominance to that of the thickness ratio.
+In cases where a substantial increase in Young's modulus is impractical, maintaining this material property while introducing only geometrical changes remains a viable option. \end{enumerate}